earth2gonzo/earth2gonzo.github.io/docs/maps.md

 ![Plan of Kensington, Parish of Enoggera](assets/maps/kensington.jpg){ width="45%" }

-*[Plan of Kensington, Parish of Enoggera, to be sold by auction by John Cameron at his mart, on Monday, 28th Sepember, 1874.](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21112702950002061) State Library of Queensland*
+*[Plan of Kensington, Parish of Enoggera, to be sold by auction by John Cameron at his mart, on Monday, 28th September, 1874.](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21112702950002061) State Library of Queensland*

 ## Ivy Estate 1884